 Crops: Cole crops, also mustard and radish

 Why is it a problem?
-The wax, skins, mould and honey dew associated with cabbage aphid colonies can spoil the appearance of Cole crops for market.
-This is primarily a problem for broccoli where the heads can become unsaleable.
+The wax, shed skins, mold, and honey dew associated with cabbage aphid colonies can spoil the appearance of Cole crops for market.
+This is primarily a problem for broccoli, where the heads can become unsaleable.

 Where and when is it a problem?
 Although it is expected to occur in all Cole crop growing areas, losses remain unquantified.
-Farmers in Bjemina Valley only experience problems in late-season broccoli crops.
+Farmers in Bjemina, Thimphu, only experience problems with late-season broccoli crops.

-Adults are tiny (2-3 mm long) and greyish-green.
-Their body is covered in greyish-white mealy wax, which is also secreted onto the surface of plants and extends throughout the colony.
-Winged aphids (alates) are slightly longer and have a dark-coloured head and body.
+Adults are tiny (2–3 mm long) and grayish-green.
+Their body is covered in grayish-white mealy wax, which is also secreted onto the surface of plants and extends throughout the colony.
+Winged aphids (alates) are slightly longer and have a dark-colored head and body.

 All stages and all aerial parts of the crop are attacked.
-Direct feeding leads to visible wilting of plants.
-Early attack can cause leaf curl and stunted growth.
-Moulds can grow on the honey dew produced by aphids, spoiling the appearance of plants for market.
-Often the first signs of attack are small bleached areas on the leaves.
+Direct feeding leads to visible wilting in plants.
+An early attack can cause leaf curl and stunted growth.
+Molds can grow on aphid honeydew, destroying the appearance of plants for sale.
+Often, the first signs of attack are small, bleached areas on the leaves.
 Leaves turn yellow and become crumpled, protecting the aphid colonies within.

 Confusion with other pests: The waxy colonies that are formed are unlikely to be confused with any other aphid.

-Lifecycle: Reproduction is mostly parthenogenetic (asexual – without mating) and vivaparous (producing young ones directly instead of eggs).
-Reproduction occurs throughout summer and where winter is mild.
+Lifecycle: Reproduction is mostly parthenogenetic (asexual, without mating) and vivaparous (producing young directly instead of eggs).
+Reproduction occurs throughout the summer and where winter is mild.
 In colder regions, sexual reproduction may also take place.
-In Bhutan eggs are laid during November-December and probably hatch towards the end of March.
+In Bhutan, eggs are laid during November-December and probably hatch towards the end of March.
 There are four nymphal stages prior to the adult stage.
 Crowding of nymphs in spring and summer usually results in the production of alates (winged aphids).
-Populations can rapidly increase under favourable conditions, with the lifecycle taking 11 to 45 days depending on temperature.
+Populations can grow quickly under favorable conditions, with the lifecycle taking 11 to 45 days, depending on temperature.

 Dispersal: Winged adult stages are produced under some conditions.

 Hosts: Cabbage aphids are virtually restricted to the family Brassicaceae.
-In Bhutan it is a common pest of Cole crops, and also on mustard and radish.
+In Bhutan, it is a common pest of Cole crops, as well as mustard and radish.

-Regularly inspect crops for early symptoms of colony build up, especially in areas and times when problems have been experienced before.
-Act quickly once detected.
+Regularly inspect crops for early symptoms of colony buildup, especially in areas and times where problems have been experienced before.